 "It is very difficult.
 If it were easy, you would have seen a whole bunch" of other candidates in the race, said Leticia Van de Putte, a former Democrat state senator who ran for lieutenant governor in 2014 with then-gubernatorial candidate Wendy Davis.
-Though the two-women ticket garnered lots of local and national attention, it lost.
+Though the two women garnered lots of local and national attention, they lost.

 Her advice to Lupe was to remain authentic.
 People are craving genuineness, she said.